Key Stage 4 Curriculum

 Other useful Resources

 Year 10 content : B1 (Cell Biology) B2 (Organisation) B3 (Infection and Response) B4 (Bioenergetics) C1 (Atomic Structure and Periodic Table) C2 (Bonding, Structure and the Properties of the Periodic Table) C3 (Quantitative Chemistry) C4 Chemical changes) C5 (Energy Changes) P1 (Energy) P2 (Electricity) P3 (Particle Model of Matter) P4 (Atomic Structure).
-Assessed in May 2018 with three 75 minute examinations for Trilogy students, or three 105 minute examinations for Separate Science students.
+These topics will be assessed in May 2019 with three 75 minute examinations.

 Year 11 content : B5 (Homeostasis and Response) B6 (Inheritance, Variation and Evolution) B7 (Ecology) C6 (The Rate and Extent of Chemical Change) C7 (Organic Chemistry) C8 (Chemical Analysis) C9 (Chemicals of the Atmosphere) C10 (Using Resources) P5 (Forces) P6 (Waves) P7 (Magnetism and Electromagnetism).
-Assessed in May 2018 with three 75 minute examinations, or three 105 minute examinations for Separate Science students.
+These topics will be assessed in June 2019 with three 75 minute examinations.

 Level 2 Business Studies